MagicScribble/BrightByte/index.md

   font-weight: bold;
   margin-bottom: 20px;
 ">
-  Bubuloo Kids Learning Games
+  BrightByte Apps
 </h1>

 Hi!
 My name is Olena.
-I’m an indie developer and illustrator passionate about building calm, ad-free digital spaces for kids.
+I’m an indie developer and illustrator passionate about building digital spaces for kids and parents.

 Bubuloo is my ongoing collection of handcrafted educational apps for toddlers and preschoolers — designed to turn screen time into something gentle, playful, and meaningful.